Faith Over Fear Training

 NEXT IN-PERSON TRAINING

-For more information on hosting a Faith Over Fear training, check out our FAQ below or contact us.
+Reach out to our team for more information on hosting a Faith Over Fear training, and check out our FAQ below.

 Panel Discussion on “Strategies for Engagement and Change” during our November, 2019 Faith Over Fear Training in Louisville, Kentucky.
 Photo courtesy of Jerry McBroom.